JoDepol/dataweatherapi/README.md

 # dataweatherapi
-A rest api that fetch weather data
+A simple rest api made with the flask micro-framework that fetch weather data from https://openweathermap.org/api and show it on a web page